cloudflare/cloudflare-docs/products/dns/src/content/zone-setups/partial-setup.md

 ---

-### Verify your domain at authoritative DNS
+### Verify ownership for your domain

 Once you [add your domain to Cloudflare](#add-your-domain-to-cloudflare), add the **Verification TXT Record** at your authoritative DNS provider.
-After a few hours, Cloudflare will verify the TXT record and send a confirmation email.
+Cloudflare will verify the TXT record and send a confirmation email.
+This can take up to a few hours.

-That record must remain in place for as long as your are using Cloudflare.
+That record must remain in place for as long as your domain is active on the partial setup on Cloudflare.

 ---